Flensburg: Danish minority

-The Danish minority in Flensburg and the surrounding towns run their own schools, libraries and Lutheran churches from which the German majority is not excluded.
-The co-existence of these two groups is considered a sound and healthy symbiosis.
-There is a form of mixed Danish–German used on the ferries, Petuh.
+The Danish minority in Flensburg (Danish: Flensborg) and the surrounding towns runs its own schools, libraries, and Lutheran churches, from which the German majority is not excluded.
+These two groups' coexistence is considered a sound and healthy symbiosis.
+A form of mixed Danish–German, Petuh, is used on the ferries.

 There is also a Danish Consulate-General in Flensburg.

-In Denmark, Flensburg seems to be mainly known for its "border shops" where, among other things, spirits, beer and candy can be purchased at cheaper prices than in Denmark.
-The prices are lower because the value-added tax is lower and excise taxes are either lower (e.g. on alcohol) or do not exist (on e.g. sugar).
-Currently the border shops are able to sell canned beer to persons resident in Scandinavia without paying deposits as long as the beverage is not consumed in Germany.
+In Denmark, Flensburg seems to be mainly known for its "border shops" where, among other things, spirits, beer and candy are for sale at lower prices than in Denmark.
+The prices are lower because the value-added tax is lower and excise taxes are either lower (e.g., on alcohol) or do not exist (e.g., on sugar).
+The border shops may sell canned beer to Scandinavia residents without paying deposits as long as it is not consumed in Germany.